porcupines/porcupines.github.io/_posts/2021-04-23-eo-policy-documents-published.md

 date:   2021-04-23 15:01:56 -0400
 categories: eo update
 ---
 Emergent Order Ltd has published its policy documents related to the token offering, tolken holder agreement, and the token auction policies.
-The official policies can always be seen below and are also found [here].
+The official policies can always be shown below and are also found [here].

 The policy document notarized by notary.bitcoin.com can found via this [link].
 The document hash shown in the QUILL token should be: